Chuacx13/NUSMatch/README.md

 cd client
 npm test

-### 5.1 Type of Test Conducted

 1. Unit Testing

-- Conducted on buttons using react testing library and jest.
+Conducted on buttons using react testing library and jest.

 2. API Testing

-- Conducted using Thunder Client.
+Conducted using Thunder Client.

 3. End to End Testing

-- Conducted on access control routes to ensure that depending on the status of the user (eg. authenticated vs not authenticated), they can only access certain pages/services.
+Conducted on access control routes to ensure that depending on the status of the user (eg. authenticated vs not authenticated), they can only access certain pages/services.

 4. User Acceptance Testing (Test Account)
    NUSNET ID: test
    Password: testpassword